ChrisDoykov/hubcap-guides/src/pages/adding-an-faq-item/index.md

   </div>
 ```

-**4.** Next up, we need to create the "accordion" with questions related to this seciton.
+**4.** Next up, we need to create the "accordion" with questions related to this section.
 Insert the following code below the `<div>` element you just created:

 ```
 <mat-accordion class="faq__content">